-COM481 INTERACTIVE MEDIA DESIGN (3 CRS.)
+COM481 Interactive Media Design (3 crs.)

-Study in interactive communication with primary emphasis on desktop publishing (Macintosh) and the practical application of contemporary interactive design to print and on-line materials and messages using the Macromedia Director design program.
-Prerequisite: Rudimentary experience with Apple OSX or permission of instructor.
+Study in interactive communication with primary emphasis on web design and content; course focuses on practical application of contemporary interactive web design software to create online materials and messages.
 Different evaluation criteria applied to graduate/undergraduate students.

+COM482 Internet Communication (3 crs.)

-COM482 INTERNET COMMUNICATION (3 CRS.)
-Introductory course with the fundamental knowledge concerning the construction, use, and importance of world wide web media for the communications industries.
+Introductory course with fundamental knowledge concerning the construction, use, and importance of world wide web media for the communications industries.
 Students construct an actual website concentrating on the usability of web pages and websites while applying skills gained in class to work with real world clients.
+Prerequisite: basic coursework in communication/journalism, including a media writing course or permission of instructor.